electricimp/Logger/README.md

 # Logger #

-The Logger library adds log level tags to the imp API's logging methods.
-And filters logs based on the currently set log level.
+The Logger library adds log level tags to the imp API's logging methods, and filters logs based on the currently set log level.
+This library can be used on either/both the agent and the device.
 Logger is a singleton and as such it can be used without initialization.
-This library can be used on either/both the agent an the device.
+If the device is [initialized](#initlevel-options) with UART it will log based on the level to both the UART and, if the device is connected to the server, to the server via the imp API's `server.log` and `server.error` methods.

 **To add this library to your project, add** `#require "Logger.lib.nut:1.0.0"` **to the top of your code.**